 In October or November, pick out several age-appropriate Christmas movies and Christmas books to watch and read as a family during the month of December.
 Prepare some healthy snacks, light the fireplace, put on your pajamas, and get out the blankets for some cozy family time.
 This type of activity is what Christmas memories are made of.

 12) Learn to say no thanks.

 While learning to say no thanks can be difficult, once it’s mastered you will find that your stress levels go down.
-Limit the amount of parties, pageants and gatherings that your family will attend in December.
-Stress can mount quickly when you or family members try to participate in every activity or gathering in which you are invited.
+Limit the number of parties, pageants, and gatherings that your family will attend in December.
+Stress can mount quickly when you or your family members try to participate in every activity or gathering to which you are invited.
 Learn to politely say “no thanks.”